centreon/centreon-documentation/versioned_docs/version-22.04/upgrade/upgrade-from-3-4.md

 #### Upgrade extensions

-From `Administration > Extensions > Manager`, upgrade all extensions, starting with the following:
+From **Administration > Extensions > Manager**, upgrade all extensions, starting with the following:

 - License Manager,
 - Plugin Packs Manager,
 - Auto Discovery.

 Then you can upgrade all other commercial extensions.

 #### Start the tasks manager

-Since 20.04, Centreon has changed his tasks manager from *Centcore* to *Gorgone*.
+Since 20.04, Centreon has changed its tasks manager from *Centcore* to *Gorgone*.

 To act this change, run the following commands: